UCR-Robotics/UCR-Robotics/docs/tbot/moRbt.rst

 It has the same states (:math:`x`, :math:`y`, :math:`\theta`) as the unicycle model while its inputs are the velocity of the left (:math:`v_l`) and right (:math:`v_r`) wheels.
 To go from the unicycle model to the differential-drive model, we will show how to relate these two sets of inputs.

-- Firstly, recall that the kinematics of directional drive systems gives us the forward and rotational displacement of the robot within a short time interval based on the displacement of the left and right wheels.
-Note that :math:`v_l` and :math:`v_r` have units of radians/second, so the linear velocity of each wheel are obtained by multiplying by the radius of wheels :math:`R` as :math:`R v_l` and :math:`R v_r`.
-Then the forward velocity V is calculated as the average of the wheel velocities
+- Firstly, note that :math:`v_l` and :math:`v_r` have units of radians/second, so the linear velocity of each wheel are obtained by multiplying by the radius of wheels :math:`R` as :math:`R v_l` and :math:`R v_r`.
+Then recall that the kinematics of directional drive systems gives us the forward and rotational displacement of the robot within a short time interval based on the displacement of the left and right wheels.
+The forward velocity V is calculated as the average of the wheel velocities

 .. math::